pawanpe/pawanpe.github.io/booklist/2020/books.markdown

 8. https://www.amazon.com/Quit-Like-Millionaire-Gimmicks-Required/dp/0525538690 - MUST READ AGAIN AND AGAIN.
 9. https://www.amazon.com/Sixty-Things-When-You-Turn/dp/1569069670 - IMP INFO ON HEALTH AND FINANCE.
 10. Simple Money - Tim Maurer - Some topics are good.
 Worth refering.
+11. The Thin Green Line by Paul Sullivan - Ok book to refer
+12. 60 Things to do when you turn 60 by Ronnie Sellers - Good book.
+Refer again
+13. The Simple Path to Wealth by Jim Collins - <b style="color: green">VERY IMP BOOK - PLAN ACCORDINGLY.</b>
+14. Quit Like a Millionaire by Kristy Shen - <b style="color: green">VERY IMP BOOK - PLAN ACCORDINGLY</b>

 # ToRead: